vyasn30/mw-challenge/README.md

 - The current implementation is a basic version and does not include authentication or authorization for API access.
 - Log querying is performed via simple string matching, which may not be efficient for large datasets.
 - The system is dependent on AWS S3 and Redis, limiting its flexibility in terms of storage options.
+- A lot of cleanup.
+Including but not limited to seperate routers, services and more modularity/loose coupling.

 ## Future Improvements